 No matter what industry you’re working in, interviewing and finding candidates can be a relentlessly tricky process.
-Even if you’re able to make progress in this area, learning how to retain high-calibre staff can be just as difficult.
+Even if you’re able to make progress in this area, learning how to retain high-caliber staff can be just as difficult.

 Well, you’re not alone.
 In a 2019 study, 45% of business owners operating in the restoration industry found that hiring and retaining staff was the biggest problem area in their business.
 From not knowing where to find quality candidates to ineffectively on-boarding new hires and losing them in the long run, there are plenty of pitfalls that require skill and experience to successfully avoid.

-The team at KnowHow wanted to ease some of these stresses business owners face in the restoration industry, so we gathered two of the industry's leading experts on staffing, Kristy Sifford, owner of Wylander, and Kelley Dolan, Chief of Staff at Maxons, Inc.
+The team at KnowHow wanted to ease some of these stresses business owners face while hiring in the restoration industry, so we gathered two of the industry's leading experts on staffing, Kristy Sifford, owner of Wylander, and Kelley Dolan, Chief of Staff at Maxons, Inc.

 These elite experts shared with us insight and priceless information on how they are recruiting, hiring, interviewing, and retaining staff in the restoration industry.